BjornWilliams/DocsVersaTul/docs/source/mssql.rst

 Functional Summary
 ------------------
-#. **void BulkCopy.DoCopy()** : Overloaded method for bulk inserting a given collection of CopyDetail objects.
+#. **BulkCopyResult BulkCopy.DoCopy()** : Overloaded method for bulk inserting a given collection of CopyDetail objects.
-#. **bool BulkCopy.IsAllUploaded** : Get a value indicating if all files are inserted successfully.
 #. **int BulkCopy.BatchSize** : Gets or Sets the number of rows in each batch.
 #. **bool BulkCopy.EnableStreaming** : Gets or Sets a value enabling or disabling streaming data from an IDataReader object.
 #. **VersaTul Data MsSql** : shares most of its functionality with :doc:`sql`.
 See :doc:`sql` for more details on the functionality provided.